CloudI/CloudI/src/external/cloudi_x_hackney/doc/hackney_url.md

 Equivalent to [`urldecode(Bin, crash)`](#urldecode-2).

-Decode a URL encoded binary.
+Decode an URL encoded binary.

 <a name="urldecode-2"></a>